 ADRABAJewish high school, reimagined.

 At ADRABA, we have a single goal.
-We want to advance the next generation of literate Jews so they can meaningfully engage with our history, traditions and values.
+We want to advance the next generation of literate Jews so we can all meaningfully engage with our history, traditions and values.

-With teachers and cutting-edge technology, we reimagine a millennia-old approach to Jewish learning so our children can continue the Jewish conversation and lead it into the next century.
+With teachers and cutting-edge technology, we reimagine a millennia-old approach to Jewish learning so we all can continue the Jewish conversation and lead it into the next century.

 I am intrigued by their vision and impressed with their passion for an exciting new model for secondary Jewish education in Toronto.
 It’s comforting knowing that dedicated educators are working hard to safeguard the Jewish education of the next generation of Canadian Jewish students.

 ADRABA is a fresh bit of creative innovation in the world of Jewish education, a 21st century revolution in the way that teachers, students, and subject matter come together — so very different from the classrooms we all attended as students and teachers.
 ADRABA plans to utilize the best of blended learning techniques to promote Jewish literacy and engagement.
 I could not be more excited about this new learning option.

 Educator and Former Director of Toronto’s Board of Jewish Education @ UJA Federation

 The Jewish Community needs educational offerings to serve all of the various needs of our students, regardless of learning style, family background, or denominational affiliation.
 ADRABA’s blended-learning philosophy offers exactly that.
 In this environment, students can learn at their own pace, and receive a comprehensive, in-depth Jewish education that honours all members of our community.
 Toronto needs ADRABA.

 ADRABA represents one of the most innovative, creative and cutting-edge approaches to 21st century Jewish education.